awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

 + [June 2018 Updates](#jun18-release-notes)
 + [April and May 2018 Updates](#may18-release-notes)

+## June 2020 Updates<a name="june20-release-notes"></a>

+The following updates were released in June 2020:

+### Metrics<a name="june20-metrics"></a>
++ Deprecated the following historical metrics:
+  + Agent idle time
+  + Agent on contact time
+  + Occupancy
++ Added upcoming metric changes: new real\-time and historical metrics for inbound and outbound contact time\.
+For more information, see [What's new in metrics](upcoming-changes.md)\.

+### Contact Control Panel \(CCP\)<a name="june20-ccp"></a>
++ Released the following improvements:
+  + DTMF input is passed to all lines in a three\-way call\.
+Any party can enter DTMF input\.
+  + Resolved an issue where the DTMF tone degraded when agents interacted with Quick connect and/or Number pad during a session\.
+  + Resolved an issue where quick connects sometimes did not appear on a page, even after an agent refreshed it\.
+  + Improved the experience when a manager "listens in" to multiple chat conversations\.
+Updated the unread message count on the CCP to include messages sent by the customer and those sent by the agent\.
+Previously, the unread message count only included messages sent by the customer\.
++ Published instructions for upgrading to the latest CCP\.
+For more information, see [Upgrade to the latest CCP](upgrade-to-latest-ccp.md)\.
++ Published a training video that explains how to use the CCP\.
+For more information, see [Training video: How to use the CCPTraining video](ccp-video-training.md)\.

+### Contact flows<a name="june20-contact-flows"></a>
++ The **Set disconnect flow** block supports voice conversations\.
+For more information, see [Contact Block: Set Disconnect Flow](set-disconnect-flow.md)\.
++ The **Set Voice** block supports Amazon Polly Neural Text\-to\-Speech \(NTTS\) voices\.
+For more information, see [Contact Block: Set Voice](set-voice.md)\.
++ The **Get queue metrics** block can return metrics by channel, for example, by voice or chat\.
+For more information, see [Contact Block: Get Queue Metrics](get-queue-metrics.md)\.

 ## May 2020 Update<a name="may20-release-notes"></a>

 The following updates were released in May 2020:

 ### Contact flows<a name="may20-contact-flows"></a>
 + Added the ability to select multiple blocks at the same time and rearrange them as a group within a contact flow\.
-For more information, see [Create an Inbound Contact Flow](create-contact-flow.md#create-inbound-contact-flow)\.
+For more information, see [Create an inbound contact flow](create-contact-flow.md#create-inbound-contact-flow)\.

 ## April 2020 Update<a name="april20-release-notes"></a>

 The following updates were released in April 2020:

 ### Telephony<a name="april20-telephony"></a>
 + Added early media support for outbound phone calls\.
 Enabled by default, an agent hears tones and audio messages played by phone companies—such as busy signals, failure to connect errors, or other informational messages—through their headset or audio device\.
-For more information, see [Step 3: Telephony Options](amazon-connect-instances.md#get-started-telephony) in the [Create an Amazon Connect Instance](amazon-connect-instances.md) topic\.
+For more information, see [Step 3: Telephony options](amazon-connect-instances.md#get-started-telephony) in the [Create an Amazon Connect instance](amazon-connect-instances.md) topic\.
 + Added the `barge-in-enabled` session attribute to the [Get Customer Input](get-customer-input.md) block so customers can interrupt Amazon Lex bots with their voice\.

 ## March 2020 Update<a name="mar20-release-notes"></a>